India's Flipkart adds original content to video service

 “Flipkart Video Originals will make available bespoke snackable content that is both mobile-first and interactive in nature,” it said.

-In India, the retailer competes with Amazon, which offers a streaming video and music service with its Prime membership programme.
+In India, the retailer competes with Amazon, which offers a streaming video and music service with its Prime membership program.

 Cheap data and affordable smartphones have made India a ripe market for companies like Netflix and Amazon, as millions of people turn to their mobiles for entertainment.